niklhut/libroo/README.md

 - [ ] Lending tracker with borrower info
 - [ ] Collections UI
 - [ ] Reading status + rating

+## License

+This project is licensed under the [GNU AGPLv3](LICENSE).
+This means you are free to use, modify, and self-host the app, but if you run a modified version as a public service, you must also make your source code available.